chakra-ui/panda/website/pages/docs/concepts/writing-styles.md

 ## Global styles

-Sometimes you might want to insert global css like adding additional resets or font faces.
-Global styles in Panda can be added to the `panda.config.ts` using the `globalCss` property.
+Global styles are useful for applying additional global resets or font faces.
+Use the `globalCss` property in the `panda.config.ts` file to define global styles.

+Global styles are inserted at the top of the stylesheet and are scoped to the `@layer base` cascade layer.

 ```js filename="panda.config.ts"
 import { defineConfig, defineGlobalStyles } from '@pandacss/dev'